 One of my favorite poems from high school English was by Robert Herrick.
 It starts out:

+“Gather ye rosebuds while ye may, Old Time is still a-flying: And this same flower that smiles to-day To-morrow will be dying.
 The glorious lamp of heaven, the sun, The higher he's a-getting, The sooner will his race be run, And nearer he's to setting.

 That age is best which is the first, When youth and blood are warmer; But being spent, the worse, and worst Times still succeed the former.